The Deterioration of Extreme Cinema

 This is a both a personal rant on the deteriorating state of 'extreme cinema' and also a statement on the changes to the goals and ambitions of this site as of 2017 (assuming you care).
 If you prefer to read a positive statement on extreme cinema and why I maintain this hobby in one form or another, try this essay.

 I am, simultaneously, an ardent devotee of all types of cinema, an enthusiast for all things extreme, and a pedantic completist.
-After concluding that no site on the internet was comprehensive enough (at the time that covered these types of movies adequately, I decided to start my own list.
+After concluding (late 90s) that there were no sites on the internet at the time that covered these types of movies adequately, I decided to start my own list.
 Other than a few scattered small lists of movies and recommendations of movies that people saw, it was very difficult to discover these movies, and tidbits of knowledge had to be collected from many sources.
 Even today, movie sites and books are far from comprehensive.
 Therefore, towards the goal of pursuing this hobby of extreme cinema, I started my own list.
 I primarily wanted to keep a diary of the movies of this type that I've seen in order to be able to keep track of the movies and compare my own notes and descriptions while searching for and viewing more movies over the years.
 I shared it on the internet for people with similar hobbies, but the primary goal was, and still is, my own hobby and interests.
 However, since I am a completist, and because there were so many interesting and unusual movies, I decided to track down every last one and create an encyclopedia that would be as comprehensive as possible, just for the challenge and for the sake of completion.

 Unfortunately, with the advent of digital cameras, the proliferation of home and amateur movie-makers, the increased interest in extreme cinema by anyone and everyone regardless of the value of such projects, the death of most of the old-school surreal and experimental film-makers that inspired me to start this hobby, and the subsequent deterioration in the quality, inspiration, intelligence and ambitions of the people making such movies, this has increasingly become a painfully tedious hobby to pursue.
 It's not the difficulty in finding and obtaining all these movies, but a matter of wasted time, insulted sensibilities and intelligence, and the frustration that goes with it.

 Of course we still have the likes of Peter Greenaway, Terry Gilliam, Ki-duk Kim, Guy Maddin and Shinya Tsukamoto, as well as newer talents of Darren Aronofsky, Gaspar Noé and others.
-There are also entertaining extremists like Takashi Miike, Sion Sono, Quentin Dupieux, Yoshihiro Nishimura, etc. as well as the rare splatter film-maker with a more interesting vision of horror like Necrostorm and Brian Paulin.
+There are also entertaining extremists like Takashi Miike, Sion Sono, Quentin Dupieux, Yoshihiro Nishimura, etc. as well as the rare splatter film-maker with a more interesting vision of horror like Brian Paulin (and Necrostorm, at first).
 Which is why I still enjoy exploring this world.
 But the direction that this form of cinema is taking is obvious, and the talent is becoming increasingly rare.
 One has to wade through increasing amounts of brainless nonsense and time-wasting garbage in order to find the good and interesting movies.